 Kathryn (Katie) M. Trkla is a partner at Foley & Lardner LLP.
-She works on a variety of matters for futures commission merchants and securities brokerage firms, institutional investors, professional trading firms, commercial hedgers, domestic and foreign exchanges, clearinghouses, and other clients.
+She works on a variety of matters for futures commission merchants and securities brokerage firms, institutional investors, professional trading firms, commercial hedgers, domestic and foreign exchanges, clearing houses and other clients.
 Katie has 35 years’ experience in the derivatives and securities industries, including 11 years with the Chicago Board of Trade (CBOT) where she was senior vice president and associate general counsel before joining Foley in 2000.
-She is a member of the firm’s Securities, Commodities & Exchange Regulation Practice within the Securities Enforcement & Litigation Practice, and the firm’s Blockchain Task Force, Business Law Department, and Energy Industry Team.
+She is a member of the firm’s Securities, Commodities & Exchange Regulation Practice within the Securities Enforcement & Litigation Practice, as well as the firm’s Business Law Department, Blockchain Task Force, and Energy Industry Team.

 Katie’s experience ranges from representing clients on matters before the Commodity Futures Trading Commission, Securities and Exchange Commission, and self-regulatory organizations; analyzing regulatory proposals; counseling clients on the implications of legislative and rule changes; and providing general regulatory counsel.
 Her deep experience and background qualify her to provide a broad and unique perspective on the issues and regulations facing the financial markets and market participants.

 Katie has a thorough understanding of regulation of derivatives clearing, protection of customer funds, and issues involving commodity broker bankruptcies.
-She assisted a non-U.S. derivatives clearing house to obtain registration as a derivatives clearing organization with the CFTC, assists with drafting clearing house rules and rule changes, and analyzes enforceability of clearing house rules.
+She assists with drafting clearing house rules and rule changes, and analyzes enforceability of clearing house rules.
 She counsels clients on differences in treatment and protection of funds associated with cleared versus non-cleared derivatives transactions, and clearing of swaps versus futures.
 Along with a Foley colleague, she served as special commodity counsel to the trustee in the PFG commodity broker bankruptcy.
 As Co-Chair of the ABA Part 190 Subcommittee comprised of members of the ABA Derivatives & Futures Law and Business Bankruptcy Committees, Katie co-led the project to draft comprehensive revisions to the CFTC Commodity Broker Bankruptcy Rules.
-The subcommittee submitted proposed model Part 190 Rules to the CFTC in 2017 as part of the agency’s Project KISS initiative, and the CFTC is actively considering the proposal as part of its Project KISS agenda.
+The subcommittee submitted proposed model Part 190 Rules to the CFTC in 2017 as part of the agency’s Project KISS initiative, and the CFTC is expected to issue a rulemaking proposed in spring 2020 based on that submission.

 Katie has been Peer Review Rated as AV® Preeminent™, the highest performance rating in Martindale-Hubbell's peer review rating system.
-She was ranked globally by Chambers Global 2019, and nationally by Chambers USA 2018 and 2019 in the area of Derivatives.
+She was ranked globally by Chambers Global in 2019 and 2020, and nationally by Chambers USA in 2018 and 2019 in the area of Derivatives.
 She has also been selected by her peers for inclusion in The Best Lawyers in America© since 2007 in the area of derivatives and futures law and was named Chicago’s 2014 and 2019 Lawyer of the Year for derivatives and futures law.*

 Leadership Positions and Professional Affiliations